 (3) has not been convicted of any aggravated felony

-If you are a permanent resident in removal proceedings, please contact one of our experienced deportation defense attorneys in Orlando today.
+If you are a permanent resident in removal proceedings, please contact us today.
 There may be other forms of relief or defenses available to you in addition to cancellation of removal.

 (b) Cancellation of removal and adjustment of status for nonpermanent residents may occur if the alien--